bsecker/zen-islands/README.md

 - [ ] add interactive buttons to regenerate (and do on timer), stop movement, create ships etc
 - [ ] Add seed to noise generator
 - [ ] add random names to large land-masses
+- [ ] Make background look prettier, figure out a way to blend the mesh so it doesn't look like it's a floating rectangle
 - [ ] add fishing vessels that navigate to random points before returning to port
 - [ ] slow day-night cycle with shadows